Scientific evidence to help us understand climate change

 Met Office Hadley Centre (MOHC)

-The programme works with research councils and academic centres in the UK and collaborators world wide, to build the scientific evidence that informs our policy and decision making.
-This includes analysis of observations, computer model predictions of climate change, and assessment of the extent to which human activities have contributed to extreme weather and climate events.
+The programme works with research councils, UK academic centres and collaborators worldwide, to build the scientific evidence that informs our policy and decision making.
+This includes analysis of earth observations, computer based models, climate change predictions, and assessments of the extent to which human activities have contributed to extreme weather and climate events.

 DECC Earth Observations Strategy

-Observing climate trends and processes in the real world is important for understanding how and why our climate is changing, and for developing better climate models.
-The DECC Earth Observations Strategy supports:
+Observing the real world is important for understanding how and why our climate is changing, and for developing better climate models.
+The DECC Earth Observations Strategy seeks to ensure cost-effective access to the data that is needed for climate modeling and to develop climate policy.
+DECC co-funds some important earth observations including:

-- the international ‘Argo’ programme, which deploys submersible floats that measure salinity, current velocity and temperature in the ocean down to 2000 metres
+- the international ‘Argo’ programme, which deploys more than 3000 submersible floats that measure salinity, current velocity and temperature in the global oceans;

-- the satellite-based Advanced Along-Track Scanning Radiometer (AATSR) and Jason-3 programmes for measuring sea surface temperature and sea level respectively
+- the satellite-based Along-Track Scanning Radiometer (ATSR) and Jason-3 programmes for measuring sea surface temperature and sea level respectively

-- observations at 4 sites (3 in the UK and 1 in the Republic of Ireland), where atmospheric greenhouse gas concentrations are measured to monitor trends, verify greenhouse gas inventories and contribute to scientific understanding of the build-up of concentrations in the atmosphere
+- four atmospheric greenhouse gas monitoring sites (three are in the UK and one in the Republic of Ireland), where the data are used to monitor trends, verify greenhouse gas inventories and contribute to scientific understanding of the build-up of concentrations in the atmosphere.

 Avoiding Dangerous Climate Change Programme (AVOID)